 Health Insurance Fee & Waiver

-- The Insurance Office is responsible for the University Student Health Insurance Plan (SHIP).
-A premium is charged to all full-time enrolled students.
+- A University Student Health Insurance Plan (SHIP) premium is charged to all full-time enrolled students.
 Each year, participation in the University Student Health Insurance Plan (SHIP) is required of all Brown University students who do not have coverage through a comparable health insurance plan.
 Full-time students are automatically enrolled in SHIP.
 The premium is included as the Health Insurance Fee on the student account statement.
-Active students who are not automatically enrolled in the SHIP may contact the Insurance Office by August 15 if they wish to be enrolled.
+Active students who are not automatically enrolled in the SHIP may contact [email protected] by August 15 if they wish to be enrolled.

 - Health Insurance Fee Waiver: Students may waive participation in the plan if they have comparable health insurance coverage.
-Students are encouraged to review the information on the SHIP and eligibility to waive information provided by Brown University Insurance Office.
+Students are encouraged to review the information regarding deadlines and eligibility to waive SHIP.
 Students must complete an online waiver for EACH academic year if the student does not wish to participate in the University SHIP.
-Please refer to the Insurance Office website for the waiver submittal deadline and additional assistance.
 Upon receipt and approval of the waiver, the student's account will be credited for the Health Insurance Fee.
 Students are responsible for making sure that the online waiver is submitted by the deadline.